Rrtk2/MSB1015-Assignment-3/README.md

 #### Results / expected output
 When following the *usage* instructions, the expected output will be a summed runtime of 'user' and 'sys', representing the CPU runtime.
+The script will not prompt the logP values as printing to the terminal takes more time than the actual operation of extracting the logP value (which is perfomed in parallel).
+If this is required, these lines can be uncommented in the actual scripts.

 The following results were obtained:
 - 1cpu: 197.672s